 Some would argue that vegetarian dishes are more authentic and traditional as examples of northern Indian and Pakistani cuisine.

 DESIblitz presents 7 Indian vegetarian curries you must eat.

-‘Dal makhni’ means ‘buttery lentils’.
-As such, it is known for its creamy consistency and rich texture due to being cooked with butter, and finished with cream.
+‘Dal Makhni’ means ‘buttery lentils’.
+As such, it is known for its creamy consistency and rich texture due to being cooked with butter and sometimes finished with some cream.

 There are many types of lentils, and the type used in dal makhni is whole black lentil (urad dal).

 Dal makhni originates in Punjab where it is a staple.
 The movement of Punjabis to all parts of India after partition, and of the diaspora to the UK, US, and Canada, has made the dish widely known in Indian cuisine.